OpenNTI/nti.webhooks/docs/index.rst

 TODO
 ====

-- Limited buffer for delivery attempts.
 - Externalization
 - Store some extra machine info on pending requests to help determine if they're still viable or should be redone.
+- Store some exception info on failed requests (including those that don't pass the validator) for debugging purposes.

 Dynamic-subscriptions only
 --------------------------